Analysis | How Capital Gains Are Taxed and What Biden Wants to Do Now

 2. Who pays them?

-Though anybody can have capital gains, it’s generally the very wealthiest of taxpayers who derive the bulk of their riches from capital gains profits on investments.
+Though anybody can have capital gains, it’s generally the very wealthiest of taxpayers who derive the bulk of their riches from capital gains on investments.
 Capital gains taxes don’t apply to common tax-favored retirement vehicles such as 401(k)s or individual retirement accounts; taxpayers pay ordinary rates on those savings.
 Some low-income taxpayers don’t pay the tax at all; individuals earning up to $40,400 pay a 0% capital gains rate this year.
 Homeowners also get a break.
-The first $250,000 in proceeds from the sale of primary residences are exempt from capital gains taxes for single person, or twice that for a married couple.
+The first $250,000 in proceeds from the sale of a primary residence is exempt from capital gains taxes for a single person, or twice that for a married couple.

 3. Are U.S. rates high or low?